InformaticsMatters/fragmentor/README.md

 $ docker run --shm-size=1g --name psql -v /home/user/project/postgresql/data:/var/lib/postgresql/data
   -e POSTGRES_PASSWORD=1234 -p 5432:5432 -d postgres:alpine -c 'logging_collector=true'
 ```
+In this case, an "extract" subdirectory directory must also be created within the "data" directory for the extract
+play to successfully run.
+This must have correct permissions so that ansible can write to it.

 Example: navigate to the ansible directory